 i Thin capitalisation

 There is currently no restriction on debt-to-equity ratios.
 However, there are restrictions applicable to specific sectors, such as the wind power sector, where the law requires that equity be equal to at least 20 per cent of the total investment capital.
 In addition, there is a minimum charter capital (i.e., equity) requirement in certain sectors, such as securities, banking and multi-level sales.
 In practice, the licensing authority, at its discretion, may question the feasibility of the project if the equity is deemed too low.
-In addition, total net interest expenses (after offsetting interest income) allowed to be deductible for EIT purposes must not exceed 30 per cent of earnings before interest, tax, depreciation and amortisation (EBITDA) if the taxpayer has related-party transactions (not necessarily related party loan transactions).20
+In addition, total net interest expenses (after offsetting interest income) allowed to be deductible for EIT purposes must not exceed 30 per cent of earnings before interest, taxes, depreciation and amortisation if the taxpayer has related-party transactions (not necessarily related-party loan transactions).21

 ii Deduction of finance costs

 Interest expenses incurred with respect to debt capital (i.e., the difference between the investment capital and the charter capital as stated in the investment certificate) are fully deductible if the investors have contributed the registered charter capital in compliance with the agreed schedule, and the loan agreements are properly supported and offshore medium or long-term loans are properly registered with the SBV.
 For interest to be tax deductible, the interest rates charged by lenders other than credit institutions and corporate lenders (i.e., the rates charged by individual lenders) must not be more than 1.5 times the basic interest rate announced by the SBV at the time that the borrower obtains the loan.

 Payment of dividends of a foreign-owned company can be done based on the year-end profit after the company has fulfilled its statutory tax and financial obligations.